nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query/elasticsearch-hints-cheat-sheet.md

 ### Nuxeo Studio Configuration

--In your Page Provider in Nuxeo Studio, drop any string field as a predicate of your Page Provider.
+- In your Page Provider in Nuxeo Studio, drop any string field as a predicate of your Page Provider.
 - Use the following values for the ES hints configuration:
     - Index: `all_field`
     - Analyzer: `fulltext`